taeckyung/BiTTA/README.md

-# BiTTA: Test-Time Adaptation with Binary Feedback
+# Test-Time Adaptation with Binary Feedback (ICML '25)

 This is the PyTorch Implementation of "Test-Time Adaptation with Binary Feedback (ICML '25)" by [Taeckyung Lee](https://taeckyung.github.io/),